shimaore/blue-rings/test/basic.coffee.md

             v.should.have.property 0, true
             v.should.have.property 1, Value.accept 94

-          it 'should accumulate values across three servers (ring)', ->
+          it 'should share values across three servers (ring)', ->
             @timeout 3000

             port1 = port++